samymn/ros-introduction/README.md

 # ros-introduction
-Tutorial for the Robotics Design Lab 1 course.
+Tutorial for the Robot Design Lab course.